pointfreeco/swift-parsing/Sources/Parsing/Documentation.docc/Articles/GettingStarted.md

 input                    // ""
 ```

-Now this parser can process an entire document of users, and the code is simpler and more straightforward than the version that uses `.split` and `.compactMap`.
+Now this parser can process an entire document of users, and the code is simpler and more
+straightforward than the version that uses `.split` and `.compactMap`.

 Even better, it's more performant.
+We've written
-We've written [benchmarks](Sources/swift-parsing-benchmark/ReadmeExample.swift) for these two styles of parsing, and the `.split`-style of parsing is more than twice as slow:
+[benchmarks][benchmarks-readme] for these two styles of parsing,
+and the `.split`-style of parsing is more than twice as slow:

 ```
 name                             time        std        iterations